ostrowr/jsoncompat/codegen/README.md

 applied only on the deserializer; serializer models rely on a shared base module that overrides `model_dump` / `model_dump_json` to exclude unset fields by default.

+The generated Python modules depend on `pydantic>=2` and the Rust-backed `jsonschema-rs` Python package for runtime validation.

 ## Supported JSON Schema (current)

 This crate is intentionally strict: unsupported features raise errors rather than generating